whkane/my-library/README.md

 ```
 ### Running the application with Docker

 A Docker container has been implemented for the application in order to run with a simple setup in an exactly same OS and enviroment every time.
 The container is Linux based on includes Python virtual environment and all the needed libraries to run the application.
-Before running the actual application:
-1. Docker needs to be installed.
-2. X Server is needed to be started in order to enable display for the containerized solution.
+Before running the actual application, Docker needs to be installed for building and starting the container and X Server is needed to be installed and started in order to enable display for the containerized solution.
 This can be done as follows in Windows and Linux:
   * In Windows, install VcXsrv and and follow the instructions of the following link until "You have now started your X Server.":
     https://scicomp.aalto.fi/triton/quickstart/installxonwindows/
   * In Linux (in this case Ubuntu), install xserver-xorg as follows: